 While major trauma to the nail is an obvious cause of thickening, it is more often the result of repetitive pressure on the nail during everyday activities.
 The continual striking of the nail against the shoe causes it to separate from the nail bed.
 Certainly we expect to see this in long-distance runners or soccer players, but ordinary walkers are just as susceptible.
-The likelihood of this occurring is multiplied when mileage is increased, sneakers are too short, or walking routes with steep inclines make the biomechanics of everyday motion abnormal.
+The likelihood of this occurring is multiplied when mileage is increased, sneakers are too short, or walking routes with steep inclines alter the biomechanics of everyday motion.
 Thickened toenails can be painful and difficult to cut, and they can increase one’s susceptibility to infection.

 What Causes Toenails to Thicken?